danse-inelastic/pyre/docs/VNFinstallguide.rst

 Checking Python and Make.mm Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you downgraded to Python2.5, try the following:
+If you downgraded to Python2.5, try the following.
+If you did not downgrade, you can skip this step.
 In terminal, execute this code::

 	env